 Trefethen Family Vineyards

 History, conservation, and incredibly delicious wine all converge at Trefethen Family Vineyards, giving you a sense of both old-world Napa and modern farming techniques.
 The three-story wooden winery is a historic landmark, originally built in 1886—the building and surrounding land was purchased by the Trefethen family in the 1960s.
 Since that time, the wine has been 100 percent estate grown—meaning not a single grape has ever been purchased from another site.
 Today, the family's next generation, Loren and Hailey Trefethen, run the show, continuing their mission of being responsible stewards of the land.
 Methods include bringing in barn owl and bat boxes to provide natural pest control, using recycled wastewater to irrigate, and employing their vineyard workers year-round with comprehensive benefits.
-Oh, and they're fully solar powered. // Tastings starting at $25/person (appointments suggested); trefethen.com.
+Oh, and they're fully solar powered. // Winery flights start at $40/person, tastings at The Villa begin at $65 (reservations required); trefethen.com.

 Cliff Lede Vineyards

 Merging his love of art, winemaking, music and architecture, founder Cliff Lede created a truly unique addition to Napa with his namesake vineyards.
 Opened in 2002, the property—designed by Howard Backen (also responsible for the look of Pottery Barn and Restoration Hardware)—is set in a bucolic swath of the Stag's Leap district.
 The winery features various tasting areas, including a lush outdoor patio as well as a "backstage" tasting room that highlights Lede's affinity for rock n' roll, with a rotating music art exhibit and artifacts.
-The environment is another one of his passions—the winemaking philosophy here focuses on minimal intervention and sustainable approaches such as using organic fertilizer, recycling water for irrigation, and incorporating cave networks that store wine to reduce energy for cooling purposes. // Tastings start at $35/person (walk-ins welcome at the bar, reservations required for other experiences); cliffledevineyards.com.
+The environment is another one of his passions—the winemaking philosophy here focuses on minimal intervention and sustainable approaches such as using organic fertilizer, recycling water for irrigation, and incorporating cave networks that store wine to reduce energy for cooling purposes. // Outdoor and indoor tastings are available starting at $60/person (reservations required via Tock); cliffledevineyards.com.

 A hidden gem in Carneros just down the street from the Boon Fly Cafe, Saintsbury opened in the 1970s by co-founders Dick Ward and Dave Graves, who met at UC Davis.
 Visiting the winery is always a relaxing affair—sip chardonnay or pinot noir on the patio surrounded by flowers and incredible views.
 Plus, you'll likely get to toss a ball for one of the winery dogs or see bluebirds flocking into the boxes built specifically to encourage their presence for natural pest management.
 Also onsite: a 7,000 square foot solar array providing the majority of the property's energy.
-In addition to using using recycled water for vineyard irrigation and recycled materials for packaging, Saintsbury is also in the process of installing electric vehicle charging stations and incorporating BioFiltro, an innovative wastewater filtration system that repurpose waste streams into usable water. // Tastings start at $35/person (appointments required); saintsbury.com.
+In addition to using using recycled water for vineyard irrigation and recycled materials for packaging, Saintsbury also has electric vehicle charging stations and incorporates BioFiltro, an innovative wastewater filtration system that repurpose waste streams into usable water. // Outdoor-only tastings start at $40/person (appointments required), and virtual tastings are available; saintsbury.com.

 The patio at Round Pond Estate.(Courtesy of Visit Napa Valley)